-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Install GNOME Tweaks

-Starting from Ubuntu 17.10, the system comes with GNOME desktop by default.
+Starting from Ubuntu 17.10, the Ubuntu desktop ships with GNOME desktop by default.
 If you would like to configure the interface’s options, you can install GNOME Tweaks:

 sudo apt install gnome-tweaks